 CCAoA supports the proposed effective date of 60 days that is included in the NPRM to ensure all states are making progress toward a more affordable, accessible child care system, with the caveat that the NPRM be updated to include reasonable timelines for states to make progress towards, and ultimately come into compliance with, some of the new requirements.
-It is critical that when issuing a final rule ACF includes a multi-year timeline for implementation, developed by utilizing feedback and comments from state Lead Agencies and other stakeholders.
+It is critical that when issuing a final rule ACF includes a multi-year timeline for implementation, developed by utilizing feedback and comments from state lead agencies and other stakeholders.

 We recommend that ACF provides sufficient guidance to Lead Agencies to meet the regulatory requirements included in the final rule.
-Additionally, we request that ACF clarify in the final rule whether CCDF state plan amendments are necessary for the fiscal year (FY) 2022-2024 CCDF state plan period and provide additional guidance on how states can use their FY 2025-2027 CCDF state plans to address implementation plans that would be required because of any final rule.
+Additionally, we request that ACF clarify in the final rule whether CCDF state plan amendments are necessary for the federal fiscal year (FFY) 2022-2024 CCDF state plan period and provide additional guidance on how states can use the 2025-2027 state plan to address implementation plans that would be required because of any final rule.
 Lastly, we request ACF provide guidance for how states, territories, and Tribes can seek waivers or CCDF state plan submission extensions if they need to revise policies or procedures to come into compliance with the new regulatory requirements.

-Page 45027, 1st column, § 98.45(b)(5) - Prohibit Family Co-Payments That Are a Barrier to Child Access
+Page 45027, 1st column, §98.45(b)(5) - Prohibit Family Co-Payments That Are a Barrier to Child Access